Blaze-Leo/Learning-to-Autofocus/README.md

 Arxiv Paper - 2004.12260v3

 Attempt at implementing the code.
 Very low expectation since GPU memory is only 4GB.
-Can't run a good number of epochs on a good number of batches.
+Can't run a good number of epochs or a good number of batches.
-(Very Bad Results with one-to-one checking)

-Input dataset is severely compromised, calculated ground truth from the confidence depth maps is not actual truth.
-Thus unable to continue working with this dataset.
-This project is now archived.
-As of now all versions of the code work irrespective of the dataset.
+It will take some research effort to construct valid patches from the images given in the dataset.
+Semi-archiving the project for now.